 Florida's only sustainable winery, Quantum Leap Winery, is located right here in Orlando's Mills 50 district.
 Take a free tour of this environmentally-friendly winery by visiting during open tasting room hours and requesting a winery tour.

 Every February, local homes in Historic Downtown Sanford transform into stages for local musicians at Sanford Porchfest.
 Attendees of this completely free grassroots outdoor music festival can stroll at their leisure, stopping to listen to performances along the way.

 Looking for a new sport to try together?
 Give disc golf (also known as frisbee golf) a try.
 The Orlando Disc Golf club hosts meetups and championships, or you can give the sport a whirl on your own by visiting Barnett Park, which features an 18-hole course.

-CityArts Factory is a gallery collective in downtown Orlando housing six unique galleries with regularly rotating exhibits.
-During this artsy date, you’ll have the chance to view works from local and international artists in the inviting space free of charge Tuesday-Saturday from 11am-6pm.
+CityArts is a gallery collective in downtown Orlando housing six unique galleries with regularly rotating exhibits.
+During this artsy date, you'll have the chance to view works from local and international artists in the inviting space free of charge.

 36. Disney Springs

 A Disney date night can be just as fun outside of the theme parks.
 Disney Springs is a mega outdoor complex featuring endless dining, entertainment, and shopping venues to explore.
 But visiting Disney Springs is just as fun without spending a dime.
 Bring along some water and snacks, people watch, window shop, and stop to listen to one of the live performers for a fun and free afternoon.
 Parking is free, too!

 Kids coming along?
 These hidden things to do at Disney Springs aren't free, but they are relatively affordable and will entertain the kiddos.